ofasgard/VulnVMWriteUps/TrollCave.md

 ## Escalating from Admin

 Only one hurdle remains: the superadmin account.
 There is only one superadmin: King.
 As before, Trollcave has a hint for us.
 I had suspected that the file upload functionality - which is disabled - would eventually be how I got code execution.
 This was all but confirmed by an admin-only post which indicated that it was disabled due to "security concerns", and that only the superadmin could enable it.
 Another admin-only blog post informed us that King has quit to "find himself", and that dragon has taken his account - so we need to escalate laterally to his account.
 Whoever has King has access to the file upload functionality, which is the way in.

+So, we need to get from one admin account to another.
+Luckily, the client-side validation on the "promote" functionality comes to the rescue again.
+There is an "unmod" button which removes admin or moderator status, and can be abused in a similar way to the "mod" button.
+Using this, I was able to demote dragon down to a regular user, then reset his password.
+I could have promoted him back up to admin, but it wasn't necessary in the end - his "access" to the King account comes in the form of a message in his inbox containing King's password.

+Armed with the password, I was able to log in to King.

+## Getting Shell Access

+Obviously, the first thing I did as King was to re-enable the file upload functionality.
+The second was to look at the blogs for any new hints.
+Unsurprisingly, I found one:

+`hey man, if i'm going to be doing much more work on the site i'm really going to need sudo access. also i don't know how good an idea it is for me to be using the rails user interactively, maybe we oughta separate that

+i'm dreaming of coderguy in /etc/sudoers...`

+This could be useful in the future, but first we need to see just what we can do with the file upload function.
+As it turns out, it's pretty trivial to exploit - you can specify any path accessible to the web application, and your file will be uploaded there.
+So if you enter `/var/www/public/test.txt`, a file will be written there.
+You don't even need the usual directory traversal tricks.
+Trying to write a file to somewhere you don't have access to simply results in a generic rails 500 error.